-1. A total of 15 women will be randomly assigned to the first intervention group.
+1. DAPPER: 32 women will be randomly assigned to the first intervention group.
 If you are assigned to this group, you will be in the first group to receive the intervention.
-The other 15 women will receive the study intervention later.
+The other 32 women will receive the study intervention later.
 This will be determined randomly, like flipping a coin, to decide which group you start in.

-2. The virtual component involves logging onto a computer or electronic device to have a video visit or asked questions over the phone.
+2. The study will be done either virtually or in person.
+You will have the option to choose virtual or in person if you live in Maryland and it will be virtual if in another location.
+The virtual option involves logging onto a computer or electronic device to have a video visit or asked questions over the phone.
 In person visits will include research team members visiting your home and wearing personal protective equipment (gloves, gowns and masks).
+3. We will give you a kit to collect saliva samples at your first visit or we will drop off to your home via no contact if you are participating in virtual visits.
+You will be asked to collect your saliva in a tube and store it in a freezer until someone picks it up.
+A study team member will contact you and pick up your samples within 48 hours without physical contact with you.
+This may occur a second time if you are in the group who receives the intervention later.

-3. Before and after the intervention you will be asked to fill out a questionnaire.
-4. We will also ask you to place a small adhesive patch (like a band-aid) on your stomach area or arm before and after the intervention. - You will be asked to wear the patch for 24 hours. - The patch collects microscopic amounts of sweat.
-We'll use a machine to analyze the sweat and to test for stress and inflammatory biomarkers - We will ask that you do not take a bath (shower is okay) or go swimming for that 24 hours with the patch.
-5. The nurse visits will consist of in person visits or virtual visits (on the phone or by video) or with a nurse to work with you on goals surrounding pain, depressive symptoms, and other physical symptoms.
+4. The nurse visits will consist of virtual visits (on the phone or by video) or in person visits with a nurse to work with you on goals surrounding pain, depressive symptoms, and other physical symptoms.
 The sessions with the nurse should not last longer than 2 hours at a time.
-6. You will have 4 in person or virtual visits with the nurse over 4-6 weeks.
-7. You will have 8 virtual group sessions with a clinical psychologist and 2-5 other participants in the study.
-8. You will have a final visit by a study team member.
-The study team member will collect information on your physical ability, and ask you to complete questionnaires.
-9. We will ask you to wear a patch on your skin again.
-10. You may be asked to have a follow-up interview (via in person, phone, or via video) at 24 weeks (about 5 1⁄2 months) to see what you thought of the study intervention and whether it was helpful.
+5. You will have 8 virtual or in person visits with the nurse over 12 weeks.
+6. You will have a final visit virtually or in person by a study team member.
+The study team member will collect information on your physical ability, heart rate, and ask you to complete questionnaires.
+7. We will ask you to repeat the saliva samples again.
+A study team member will contact you and pick them up within 48 hours (no contact).
+8. You may be asked to have a follow-up interview (via in person, phone, or via video) at 24 weeks (about 5 1⁄2 months) to see what you thought of the study intervention and whether it was helpful.
+9. We will call via phone or zoom you after completion of the study to ask your up to date contact information and ask if you would like to receive a report of the study findings.
+During this call we will also ask you questions about your time in the study and after completing the study.